rmaicle/sut/README.md

 ## Rationale

 The default unit test execution in D is all or nothing.
+That means all unit tests are executed every time.
-It is designed to ensure that all source codes being compiled passes all tests.
+It is designed to ensure that all tests pass.
-What it does not address is isolated testing of individual unit tests and modules.
+What it does not address is the isolated testing of individual unit tests and modules.

+It is common that modifications, enhancements, refactorings, or reimplementations of a portion of a code base require the testing of only the concerned portion.
+At this point, the programmer is not yet concerned about integration.
+That comes after when the portion of the code has been tested to execute as expected.
+This is the missing part--a unit testing capability supporting the bottom-up approach.

 I believe that allowing execution of specific tests complements the all or nothing approach by providing a middle ground.
-It aids the programmer to focus on the detail at hand.
+It will aid the programmer to focus on the detail at hand.
-The programmer can try and test the concerned unit as often as necessary, without being untimely bothered by broken tests from other parts of the code base.
+The programmer can try and test the concerned parts as often as necessary, without being untimely bothered by broken tests from other parts of the code base.

-Also, being able to test a unit in isolation saves CPU performance and time.
+Also, being able to test a unit in isolation saves clock cycles and, therefore, time.
-The fast turn around may become an encouragement to do more experiments, craft better tests, and be more productive.
+The faster turn around may become an encouragement to do more experiments, craft better tests, and be more productive.

-This module is an attempt to provide greater unit testing flexibility and capability.
+This library is an attempt to provide more unit testing flexibility and capability that is absent from the default unit test execution.

 ## Features

-The selective unit testing module provides the programmer the ability to run specific tests during development, maintenance, and enhancement efforts.
+The library provides the ability to run specific tests during development, maintenance, and enhancement efforts.
-It also allows the programmer to opt-out and revert to the default unit test execution.
+It also allows the programmer to opt-out and revert to the default unit test execution if necessary.

-#### Unit Test Block Execution
+* __Unit Test Block Execution__

-The programmer can choose to execute a specific unit test block or a group of unit test blocks that is of immediate concern.
+  The programmer can choose to execute only a specific unit test block or a group of them that is of immediate concern.
-This helps the programmer to focus on the _unit_ without being bothered by other unit tests that may fail.
+  This helps the programmer to focus on the 'unit' without being bothered by other unit tests that may, at this point, fail.

-#### Module Unit Test Execution
+* __Module Unit Test Execution__

-The programmer can also choose to execute unit tests inside a module, also without being flooded with failed tests from other modules.
+  The programmer can also choose to execute all unit tests in a single module, also without being flooded with failed tests from other modules.

-#### Module Exclusion
+* __Module Exclusion__

-The library also allow modules to be excluded from unit test execution.
+  In contrast with the _Module Unit Test Execution_, the library also allows modules to be excluded from unit test execution.
-This is the opposite of the _Module Unit Test Execution_.

-These feature is a consequence of determining which modules do not have unit tests.
+  This feature is a consequence of determining which modules do not have unit tests.
   Packages that simply declare public imports are candidates for this.
-It is desirable to know that such modules are explicitly identified in the unit testing report as a guide.

-#### Detailed Report
+* __Detailed Reporting__

   The library provides a detailed report of the unit test execution.

   * Reports the line number and _name_ of executed unit test blocks;
   * Summary of successful and failed unit test blocks per module;
   * Summary of all successful and failed unit test blocks;
   * List of modules with unit tests;
+  * List of modules without unit tests.
   * List of excluded modules from unit testing;
-* List of modules without unit tests.

 ## Compatibility

-This module has been tested with the reference compiler DMD version 2.095.
+The latest reference compiler DMD version to successfully compile and use the library is version 2.096.0 while the earliest tested compiler is version 2.090.0.
+It is not known what earlier versions can successfully compile and use the library.

-This module cannot be used if D source is not compiled with `ModuleInfo`.
+The library cannot be used if D source is not compiled with `ModuleInfo`.
 That includes source codes being compiled with the `-betterC` flag since the flag disables the use of `ModuleInfo`.